jhusain/proposal-observable/ObservableEventTarget.md

 Note that all of these race conditions have one thing in common: they can be avoided by unsubscribing from a pending network request or an event type when an event is received.
 In the following subsections, two solutions will be contrasted:

 1. Coordinating concurrency using shared mutable state
-2. Coordinating concurrency compositionally using EventTargetObservable and a small combinator library
+2. Coordinating concurrency compositionally using EventTargetObservable and a library

 #### Solution: Coordinate Concurrency using Shared Mutable State